estoicodev/website-mauricodev/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
-In a nutshell, I am a passionate self-taught who seeks to bring her skills to create things that can serve as a tool for others.
 I believe a lot in education and in the power of continuous learning.

 > To change the core of a nation, you have to take a look at its education. - MC